abenamer-zz/chartbeat_mostpopular/README.md

 ## Recommended modules
 Chartbeat -- https://www.drupal.org/project/chartbeat
 It is recommended but not required.
 Be aware that if you use this module without using Chartbeat, you will need to appropriately limit the usage of Chartbeat Javascript to ONLY your publicly accessible nodes.
-This also means that you should not use Chartbeat Javascript on taxonomy term pages as this module only works with nodes.
+While this module tries to verify the page title for every URL, it can't do that for URLs that don't belong to nodes.
+Instead, it will fallback on the page title that is recorded at Chartbeat.

 ## Installation
 Install as you would normally install a contributed Drupal module.
 See: https://drupal.org/documentation/install/modules-themes/modules-7 for further information.

+Once the module is installed, please configure it and then place the Chartbeat - Most Popular block.

 ## Configuration
 After you enable this module, please go to admin/config/services/chartbeat_mostpopular to configure it.